andersblehr/andersblehr.github.io/_posts/2018-01-13-like-junkie.markdown

 Think I'll try Twitter for this one.

-(Ironically, just this morning I came across an article from _The Atlantic_, headlined [Facebook finally blinks](https://www.theatlantic.com/technology/archive/2018/01/facebook/550376/), in – of all places – my Facebook feed.
+(Ironically, just this morning I came across an article from _The Atlantic_, headlined [Facebook finally blinks](https://www.theatlantic.com/technology/archive/2018/01/facebook/550376/), in – you guessed it again – my Facebook feed.
 There may be hope after all.)